jdbean/blog-mirror/_posts/2018-10-01-scraping-with-nokogiri.md

 </div>
 ```

-The id and class attributes of the HTML elements are examples of useful CSS selectors.
-One might 'select' or refer to the div element with the selector: `#the-div`.
+The "id" and "class" attributes of the HTML elements are examples of useful CSS selectors.
+One might 'select' or refer to the "div" element with the selector: `#the-div`.
 The `#` in this case indicates that it is referring to an id attribute.
 All together `#the-div` is a selector for HTML elements with an id attribute of "the-div".
 Similarly, the paragraph element might be selected using the selector `.my-paragraph`.
 The `.` in this selector to denotes that the selected elements should have a class attribute equal to "my-paragraph".

 ### Nokogiri's `.css` Method

-Nokogiri's `css` method can be called on the `page` variable that is assigned to the NodeSet that Nokogiri provided.
+Nokogiri's `css` method can be called on the `page` variable that is assigned to the NodeSet that Nokogiri provides.
 The Nokogiri `css` method takes in an argument of a CSS selector and returns the selected element(s).

 ### Choosing a CSS Selector

 So let's imagine that one the Nokogiri site one wants to extract the statement in the right hand corner that reads "Powered by [Octopress](http://octopress.org/).
 Theme is [Oscailte](http://github.com/coogie/oscailte)."
 How would one do that?
 A good place to start would be examining that area of the page in a browser inspector and seeing what CSS selectors might be available.
 This sentence is all in a single element with a class of "pull-right".
-While using Nokogiri's `css` method with a selector argument of `.pull-right` would return the desired element it would also return a good deal of the top navigation bar which shares the "pull-right" class.
-This semantically makes sense because both elements are, indeed, have css styling which pulls them to the right of the page.
-In order to obtain only the site engine/theme statement from the bottom right a more specific selector is needed.
-Re-running the command with an argument that limits the selector only to span elements (`span.pull-right`) should return only the desired portion of the page
+Not so fast!
+While using Nokogiri's `css` method with a selector argument of `.pull-right` would return the desired element it would also return a good deal of the top navigation bar which is also of the "pull-right" class.
+This semantically makes sense because both elements have css styling that, indeed, pulls them to the right of the page.
+In order to obtain only the site engine/theme statement from the bottom right of the page, a more specific selector is needed.
+Re-running the command with an argument that limits the selector only to span elements (`span.pull-right`) should return only the desired portion of the page.

 ### Calling the `.css` method